-- Include staffing level increases or decreases, skills development needed, the restructuring of positions, and targeted recruitment - List workforce gaps, such as skill levels or turnovers; possible workforce strategies, including employee development or recognition for performance; and critical positions and job families which are difficult to fill, develop or retain - Facilities: List any new construction, renovation or consolidation; any anticipated increase or decrease of office space (leased or owned) or other facility; and any land acquisition, as well as the county of location and number of people affected - Information Technology: Identify any technology solution or IT support needed for the strategy to succeed, such as for improving customer access, workforce mobility or network connectivity.
-After plans have been submitted to OPB, early in Fiscal 2017, GTA will provide each agency's IT leadership with a short IT Strategic Planning questionnaire.
+- Budgetary: List any initial and/or ongoing annual operating or maintenance costs that might occur, any additional state costs (including capital outlay requests) that would be needed, whether the strategy can be performed using the base budget, or if it will be done with federal or other funds - Staffing Implications: - Include staffing level increases or decreases, skills development needed, the restructuring of positions, and targeted recruitment - List workforce gaps, such as skill levels or turnovers; possible workforce strategies, including employee development or recognition for performance; and critical positions and job families which are difficult to fill, develop or retain - Facilities: List any new construction, renovation or consolidation; any anticipated increase or decrease of office space (leased or owned) or other facility; and any land acquisition, as well as the county of location and number of people affected - Information Technology: Identify any technology solution or IT support needed for the strategy to succeed, such as for improving customer access, workforce mobility or network connectivity.
+After plans have been submitted to OPB, early in Fiscal 2018, GTA will provide each agency's IT leadership with a short IT Strategic Planning questionnaire.
 GTA will use this information to better align enterprise IT efforts to agency strategic objectives.
 Please be prepared to share your strategic plan with your IT leadership. - Partners: Identify governmental and non-governmental partners required to implement each strategy successfully (this is not a list of stakeholders) - Timeline: List the intended fiscal year to begin working on the strategy, as well as any critical deadlines or needed explanations